aksommerville/penance/README.md

 - - [ ] Review instruments again, after I've heard them all a few times.
 - [ ] Jammio cameo
 - [ ] Needs an extra click to start on Itch, what gives?

-- [ ] fleshpuppet should take damage while ghost
+- [ ] fleshpuppet should take damage while ghost.
+There's very few places where damage is possible, I don't think this matters.

 ## Recommended Course